msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ### Unions and Intersections

-One variable can sometimes be defined by combination of other types.
+A type can be defined by combination of other types.

 #### Union